jonase/learndatalogtoday/resources/chapters/chapter-1.md

 # Basic Queries

 The example database we'll use contains *movies* mostly, but not exclusively, from the 80s.
-There is information about movie titles, release year, directors, cast members etc. As the tutorial advances we'll learn more about the contents of the database and how that content is organized, i.e., the database schema.
+You'll find information about movie titles, release year, directors, cast members etc. As the tutorial advances we'll learn more about the contents of the database and how it's organized.

 The data model in datomic is based around atomic facts called **datoms**.
 A datom is a 4-tuple consisting of